nikkhil160/nikhil/clnmq2svl000209mi0hqz3che.md

 ---
-title: "Meta Ads (formerly Facebook) Unstable in January 2024?
+title: "Facebook Ads (Meta) Unstable in January 2024?
 All You Should Know"
 seoDescription: "Meta Ads unstable after June 2023?
 It's not just you.
 There are other advertisers reporting the same.
 This post discusses what is happening."
 datePublished: Thu Oct 12 2023 05:11:36 GMT+0000 (Coordinated Universal Time)
 cuid: clnmq2svl000209mi0hqz3che